jundalisay/superb/content/en/material/age-universe.md

 - From a species in the spacetime layer, the universe is a few 'days' old.

 - From a species in the aethereal layer, the universe is a few 'seconds' old and even instantaneous.
-This is because the aethereal layer is closes to the non-layer which we call 'probabilty' and because it is above spacetime, making time irrelevant.
+This is because the aethereal layer is closest to the non-layer which we call 'probabilty'.
+Moreover, it is also above spacetime, making time irrelevant.
+This then makes questions of age or timespan irrelevant.

-The layer where the mind is then depends on the strength of [the Negative Force](/superphysics/principles/chapter-05/) on it.
+The layer that the mind occupies then depends on the strength of [the Negative Force](/superphysics/principles/chapter-05/) on it.
+As material creatures, the human species has a lot of Negativity within it, as well as other material animals and plants.
+This negativity manifests as the conflicts, recessions, inequality, stress from working for money, and other kinds of suffering that seems inseparable from human nature.

-> We can expose Newton's misunderstanding of the vortices theory in another post.

 ## Our Unification Solution for Newton and Descartes